nbuilding/N-lang-docs/docs/features/internal_libraries.md

 ```

 ## Notes
-- All of these are written in python or js.
+- All of these are written in Python or JavaScript.
 - Later there may be a way to write your own, but this is unlikely.
 - The imported libraries are not records, but record-like.